scottgrayson/event-bug/README.md

    ```bash
    cat storage/logs/laravel.log
    ```

+   **Note:** If you only see one log entry, you may need to run `php artisan queue:work --once` again to process the second queued job, but ideally both jobs should be processed with a single queue worker command.

 ### Expected Bug Behavior

-The listener should be called twice, showing duplicate log entries with the same message but different timestamps, indicating the bug where the same listener is executed multiple times for a single event dispatch.
+When you dispatch the event once, the listener should be called twice, showing duplicate log entries with the same message but different timestamps.
+This indicates the bug where the same listener is executed multiple times for a single event dispatch.

 **Example log output:**
 ```